Monthly FDCA Lunchtime Lectures

 Here is information about the talks for the remainder of the year.
 Remember booking is not essential but encouraged so that we know how many people will be attended.
 If you can’t book online just give us a call on 01382 434494.

-All of the talks are listed here: Tickettailor
+All the talks are listed here - Eventbrite

 All talks are held in the Glasite Hall, St Andrews Church, King Street.
 Disabled access is available via the car park entrance.
 The doors of the Glasite Hall open at 12:30pm with refreshments of tea/coffee and a biscuit available.
 Talks commence at 1.00pm, and usually last around an hour.